 I don't know why, long before the Terriers would become the tenth all-sports member of the Patriot League, I sympathized so much with the Boston University football team.

-The Terriers, after competing on the gridiron for 91 years, finally was disbanded in very large part to President Silber.
+The Terriers, after competing on the gridiron for 91 years, finally was disbanded in 1997 in very large part to President Silber.

 When Silber first took over as president in 1971, the Terriers played at Nickerson Field, a stadium that also had been used quite recently as the practice home of the AFL's Boston Patriots.